 The first robot, which was sent in on April 10, stalled after moving about 10 meters, according to a statement released by TEPCO.
 A report and footage from the robot shows that a fallen object had blocked its path and left it stranded.

-TEPCO decided to cut off the cable connected to the device Sunday as it had already covered two-thirds of the originally planned route.
+TEPCO decided to cut off the cable connected to the device on April 12 as it had already collected data on radiation levels in 14 of the 18 targeted locations, completing around two-thirds of the originally planned route.

 Four years after the devastating nuclear crisis, the radiation levels inside the three damaged reactors are still extremely high and remain unsafe for people to enter.